chicagoquant/chicagoquant.github.io/cheat-sysprog.md

 ```

 epoll - used by libuv, libev, gevent

+select
+- have to build each `fdset` before each call
+- check each bit `O(n)`,
+- have to iterate over file descriptors to check if it exists in the set returned
+- portable across flavors of unix

+poll
+- does not require highest numbered file descriptor
+- more efficient for very large valued file descriptors
+- input events are separate from output events, so don't need to reconstruct the fd set on each call

+epoll
+- create a context in kernel space, `epoll_create`
+- fd set is managed in kernel space, `epoll_ctl`
+- can add/remove fd's while waiting
+- `epoll_wait` returns only the objects with ready fds
+- better performance `O(1)`
+- Linux specific

 ### New Technologies
 io\_uring -  async interface to kernel, less system calls, same API for file i/o and network i/o